ypriverol/github-paper/document/manuscript.md

 ##Rule 1.
 Structure your research projects: users, organization, repositories, and teams

 GitHub is structured around four major concepts: users, organisations, repositories and teams.
 Users are the keystone of GitHub;
 as any other social network such as Twitter, Facebook or Google+.
-Every user has a profile where they upload projects to share and connect with other users by “following” their accounts.
+Every user has a profile containing where they upload projects to share and connect with other users by “following” their accounts.
 Different to other source code repositories, it incorporates social functionality that makes a bioinformatican’s/developer’s identity and activities visible to other users.
 On the GitHub site, users create profiles that can be optionally populated with identifying information including: an image representing them, their name,